How to study and write for Nursing

 Pronounciations - Merck Manual

 In reading your textbooks, if you meet any technical term, check out the pronunciation here!
 Do this before the lecture, so when you hear it in class, you will recognize the term.
-If also helps in class discusions, if you can pronounce the word correctly.
+If also helps in class discussions, if you can pronounce the word correctly.
 Here try this one out: abetalipoproteinemia

 Reflective Writing in Nursing